jbax1899/RolyBot/README.md

 # RolyBot – A Discord Chatbot Very Good At Imitating Me

-**RolyBot** is a context-aware Discord chatbot designed to emulate its creator in both writing and interaction style.
-It leverages OpenAI's GPT models and an in-memory context/memory system to provide highly relevant, dynamic responses.
+**RolyBot** is a context-aware Discord chatbot designed to emulate its creator in both writing and interaction style by using OpenAI's GPT models and dynamic context addition to provide highly relevant, natural responses.

 ![image](https://github.com/user-attachments/assets/a2502d53-2cda-4353-95e2-226f79272d05)